lucia-0x6F/LifeOS/README.md

 10. As a user, I want to be able to assign **energy level**, **number of times** and **deadline** to a **short-term task**.

 11. As a user, I want to be able to navigate back to **the previous menu**.

+- Phase 2:

+1. As a user, I want to have the option to **save the entire state** (including all long-term goals and short-term tasks) to file.

+2. As a user, I want to have the option to **load a previously saved state** from file, so that I can resume exactly where I left off in a past session.